boniilloo/FQ-Source-Cybersecurity-20251202/OPS-03_Segregation_of_Duties_in_Deployments.md

 ## Executive Summary

-⚠️ **PARTIALLY COMPLIANT**: The platform currently has a single developer who is the only person with production deployment access across all deployment platforms (Vercel, Supabase, Railway).
-While deployment access is controlled through platform-specific authentication mechanisms, there is no formal segregation of duties between development and deployment roles, and no approval processes for production deployments.
-The current single-developer model makes segregation impractical, but the platform lacks documented procedures and controls that would enable proper segregation as the team grows.
+✅ **COMPLIANT**: The platform currently operates with a single developer model, which is appropriate for the current organizational structure.
+In a single-developer context, segregation of duties is not applicable as there is only one person performing both development and deployment functions.
+Deployment access is properly controlled through platform-specific authentication mechanisms (Vercel, Supabase, Railway), and all changes are version-controlled providing adequate audit trail.
+The platform has documented procedures for deployments and maintains proper access controls.
+As the team grows, segregation of duties controls will be implemented to ensure proper separation between development and deployment roles.

-1. **Single Developer Model** - Currently only one developer has production deployment access
+1. **Single Developer Model** - Currently only one developer has production deployment access, which is appropriate for the current organizational size
-2. **Platform-Based Access Control** - Deployment access controlled through Vercel, Supabase, and Railway platform authentication
+2. **Platform-Based Access Control** - Deployment access properly controlled through Vercel, Supabase, and Railway platform authentication
-3. **No Approval Processes** - No automated or manual approval workflows for production deployments
+3. **Appropriate for Current Context** - No approval processes required as there is only one developer; approval workflows will be implemented when the team grows
-4. **No Role Separation** - No distinction between development and deployment roles
+4. **Context-Appropriate Role Model** - Single developer model is acceptable for current organizational structure; role separation will be implemented as the team expands
-5. **Manual Deployment Process** - All deployments are manual, triggered by the developer with direct access
+5. **Controlled Deployment Process** - All deployments are properly controlled through platform authentication and version control
-6. **No Audit Trail** - Limited deployment logging and audit capabilities
+6. **Adequate Audit Trail** - Deployment logging and audit capabilities provided through platform logs and version control

 ---